City of Oviedo 10-Year Mobility Plan

 - Develop a project prioritization process.
 A draft of this process will be provided to City staff for review and comment.
 Once City staff provides comments, they will be discussed in a conference call and adjustments to the process will be made.
 This process will be used to prioritize mobility projects identified during the public workshops.

 - Types of projects and cost estimates.

 - Complete Streets retrofits, new sidewalks, bike/pedestrian facilities, golf cart paths on local roads, etc.

 - Creation of an autonomous vehicle circulator transit system (in coordination with private agencies).

-- Rough estimates of probable costs for projects developed for budget planning purposes that incorporates design, construction, engineering and inspection (CEI); and cost escalation assumptions by year.
+- Rough estimates of probable costs for projects developed for budget planning purposes that incorporate design, construction, engineering and inspection (CEI); and cost escalation assumptions by year.

 - The primary interest is for the list to prioritize projects that can reasonably be funded over the next ten years (factoring in other needs such as regular pavement management, sidewalk repairs, and other maintenance activities).

 - Additional "unfunded" projects will be provided for future consideration.

 - Where feasible, cross-reference to planned/anticipated resurfacing, stormwater and water/sewer capital projects will be considered in prioritization, as in some cases the required improvements could be programmed all at once at a particular location.